 - Copy of the official police report from the authorities.

 - Report the Scam to the proper authorities – National Association of Insurance Commissioners (NAIC) or National Insurance Crime Bureau (NICB) 1-800-TEL-NICB are the best people to information so they can be more effective in spreading awareness of this kind of scam.

 If you’re looking for a good independent agent who is an expert when it comes to insurance, please consider giving us a chance to help you!
-Call us at Advantage Insurance Solutions toll-free today (855) 973-1202 or (855) 712-6584.
+Call us at Advantage Insurance Solutions here in Denver, CO.
 We can tailor your coverage to your specific needs, maximize protection at the best value, and suggest ways that you can adjust your coverage to take advantage of discounts that insurers give for packaged policies.

 Let Our Team be Your Advantage Today!